bradley-woods/bradley-woods/README.md

 ### 👋 Hi there, I'm Bradley!

-- 👨‍💻 I'm a Junior DevOps Engineer with experience in automation, virtualisation and containerisation
+- 👨‍💻 I'm a Junior DevOps Engineer with experience in automation, virtualisation and containerisation.
 - 🔭 I'm exploring cloud platforms such as AWS and continuously improving my skills in IaC and CI/CD.
 - 🌱 I'm always eager to learn; currently I'm enhancing my coding skills in Python and Bash.
 - 💬 Ask me about anything related to DevOps, Agile and Scrum.